privapprox/privapprox.github.io/pages/design.md

 $$

 The reason is: if a truthful answer is "Yes", then with the probability of '$p + (1 - p) \times q$', the randomized answer will still remain "Yes".
 Otherwise, if a truthful answer is "No", then with the probability of '$(1 - p) \times q$', the randomized answer will become "Yes".

+It is worth mentioning that, combining randomized response with the sampling technique used in Step I, we achieve not only differential privacy but also zero-knowledge privacy which is a privacy bound tighter than differential privacy.
+We prove our claim in _Theorem C.4. in the <a href="https://arxiv.org/abs/1701.05403">technical report</a>_.

 ### Step III: Transmitting Answers via Proxies
 After producing randomized responses, clients transmit them to the aggregator via the proxies.
 To achieve anonymity and unlinkability of the clients against the aggregator and analyst, we utilize the One-Time Pad (OTP) encryption together with source rewriting, which has been proposed for _<a href="http://dl.acm.org/citation.cfm?id=2486013">anonymous communications</a>_.
 Under the assumptions that: